Modern PHP-FPM and NGINX Configuration

 Install PHP-FPM

-Install PHP-FPM and NGINX packages using the Ubuntu package manager.
+Log in to your instance as the sudo user you create and install PHP-FPM and NGINX packages using the Ubuntu package manager.
 For comprehensive PHP installation options and configuration reference, see the official PHP-FPM documentation.

 Install the required packages: